Don’t Freeze that Mole (Mole Removal Philadelphia)

 - Posted on: Sep 1 2018

-Sometimes when you’re seeing your dermatologist, he or she breaks out the liquid nitrogen and starts freezing the various lesions and keratoses that are showing up on your arms, hands, back and legs.
-By doing this, these precancerous growths won’t turn into basal or squamous cell carcinomas, a.k.a. skin cancer.
+Sometimes when you’re seeing a dermatologist, he or she may freeze the various growths and keratoses that are showing up on your arms, hands, back and legs.
+By doing this, these unsightly or pre-cancerous growths won’t continue to grow or worsen.

 It’s tempting at the same time to have your dermatologist freeze or burn off unwanted moles, skin tags, cysts, or other growths on your face.
-But Dr. Chandler would advise you not to do so with these non-cancerous growths, as doing so can create a scar — and you don’t want that, especially not on your face.
+But we would advise you not to, as doing so can create a scar — and unwanted scarring on the face is very unfortunate.
 And when growths are near to your eye, it is dangerous to burn or freeze them.
-Many dermatologists and plastic surgeons refer to Dr. Chandler for challenging growths near the eye area in particular, since this requires expert techniques.
+Many dermatologists, ophthalmologists, eye doctors, and plastic surgeons refer to Dr. Chandler for challenging growths near the eye area in particular, since this requires expert plastic microsurgery techniques.

-Instead, come to either of our Chandler Cosmetic offices and have Dr. Chandler surgically remove your facial growths.
-He has extensive experience removing these skin blemishes and takes pride in doing so with the most minimal scarring posslbe. .
+Come to either of our Chandler Cosmetic Surgery offices for the best mole removal in the Philadelphia, PA, South Jersey, NJ, Main Line, and surrounding area and have Dr. Chandler evaluate you for surgical treatment of your facial moles and skin tags.
+He has extensive experience removing these skin blemishes and takes pride in doing so with the most minimal scarring possible.